boosh/iceit/README.md

 export your GPG keys into that directory so they can be backed up.
 Finally, for safety, you will be prompted for a passphrase to use to encrypt your keys before uploading them to Amazon S3.

+Glacier can deliver job notifications to Amazon SNS topics.
+If you wish to receive notifications to an SNS topic, create a new topic and a subscription (for example to your email address) using the Amazon console.
+Then enter the SNS topic identifier (called the ARN by Amazon) when prompted during configuration.

 Note: When selecting a GPG key ID, choose a key without a passphrase.
 IceIt encrypts and signs files before backing them up, and signing requires the private key.
 If it is protected by a passphrase, it will not be possible for IceIt to prompt you for it, or to run IceIt by cron.